Greginkansas/-openhab-openhab1wiki/Network-UPS-Tools.md

 ## Introduction

-The primary goal of the [Network UPS Tools](http://www.networkupstools.org/) (NUT) project is to provide support for Power Devices, such as Uninterruptible Power Supplies (UPS), Power Distribution Units and Solar Controllers.
+The primary goal of the [Network UPS Tools](http://www.networkupstools.org/) (NUT) project is to provide support for Power Devices such as Uninterruptible Power Supplies (UPS), Power Distribution Units, and Solar Controllers.
 NUT provides many control and monitoring features, with a uniform control and management interface.
-More than 100 different manufacturers, and several thousands models are compatible.
+More than 100 different manufacturers and several thousand models are compatible.

-This binding let's you integrate NUT servers with openHAB.
+This binding lets you integrate NUT servers with openHAB.

 For installation of the binding, please see Wiki page [[Bindings]].

 ## Configuration
 ### openhab.cfg

 ```
 ############################### NetworkUpsTools Binding ###############################
 #